JesseSchouten/dashboard/FlaskApp/README.md

 # Description
 THIS PROJECT IS A WORK IN PROGRESS.

 This is a Flask template dashboard.
-The basis was taken from https://github.com/app-generator/flask-dashboard-gradientable.
-The template will be adjusted to make it suitable for personal use, and might be used for specific use cases in the future.
+Special thanks to traversy media (https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) for the free tutorials (https://www.youtube.com/watch?v=zRwy8gtgJ1A).

 ## Tools used:
    * Python
    * Flask
    * GitHub
+   * HTML
-   * Docker
+   * CSS

-## Methodology
+## Prerequisites:
+	* MySQL database instance
+	* Python3
+	* Github

 ## Reproducing the results:
-Local Git installation and Docker installation will be assumed.
-To get the dashboard to run:
+To get the dashboard to run locally:
 	* step 1: Open the terminal.
-	* step 2: Navigate to the directory including the Dockerfile and docker-compose.ylm, probably: cd Personal/Personal - Flask dashboard
+	* step 2: Type the following in the terminal: git clone https://github.com/JesseSchouten/dashboard
-	* step 3: docker-compose pull
+	* step 3: Create the necassary database structure, this is given in:\dashboard\FlaskApp\FlaskApp\db\create_dashboard_database.sql
-	* step 4: docker-compose build
+	* step 4: Make sure the credentials in C:\Users\Jesse\OneDrive\Documents\GitHub\dashboard\FlaskApp\FlaskApp\app.py from row 14 to 17 align with the MySQL database credentials.
-	* step 5: docker-compose up -d
+	* step 5: Create a python3 virtual environment in the \dashboard\FlaskApp\FlaskApp directory.
+	** step 5a: Install the virtualenv library in pip3, type in terminal: pip3 install virtualenv ** step 5b: Move to \dashboard\FlaskApp\FlaskApp, type in terminal: cd [PATH_TO\dashboard\FlaskApp\FlaskApp]
+	** step 5c: Create the virtualenv, type in terminal: virtualenv venv.
+	** step 5d: Install the required packages, type in terminal: pip3 install requirements.txt
+	* step 6: enter the virtual environment, this can differ based on the OS.
+Try: source venv/bin/activate
+	* step 7: Run the Flask application in the \dashboard\FlaskApp\FlaskApp directory, type in terminal: python3 app.py

-Now paste the following in your browser: http://localhost:5005//
+Now paste the following in your browser: http://localhost:5005//.

 ## Result snapshot